Robert S Kaplan Foundation

 What They Don't Fund

 As a private foundation with trustee-directed grantmaking, the foundation does not provide explicit exclusions.
-However, grants appear focused on established organizations with clear social impact rather than general operating support for small or startup nonprofits (which are instead supported through the separate Draper Richards Kaplan Foundation).
+However, grants appear focused on established organisations with clear social impact rather than general operating support for small or startup nonprofits (which are instead supported through the separate Draper Richards Kaplan Foundation).

 Governance and Leadership